 Other credit cards similar to the Marriott Brilliant Amex card

-If you’re looking for a Marriott credit card but don’t want to pay $450 a year or don’t think you’ll use all the elite benefits of the Marriott Brilliant Amex, there are two other personal cards to consider, both issued by Chase rather than American Express.
-Generally speaking, these options are geared to more infrequent Marriott guests who don’t want to pay $450 per year for a hotel credit card.
+If you’re looking for a Marriott credit card but don’t want to pay $650 a year or don’t think you’ll use all the elite benefits of the Marriott Brilliant Amex, there are a few other personal cards to consider.
+Generally speaking, these options are geared to more infrequent Marriott guests who don’t want to pay such a higher price per year for a hotel credit card.

-The Marriott Bonvoy Boundless® Credit Card comes with fewer perks but features a much lower $95 annual fee.
+Although there are many alternative Marriott cards, one of our favorites is the Marriott Bonvoy Boundless® Credit Card.
+Although it comes with fewer perks, it features a much lower $95 annual fee.
 It earns the same 6 points per dollar at Marriott properties as the Marriott Brilliant Amex, along with 3 points per dollar on the first $6,000 spent in combined purchases each year on grocery stores, gas stations and dining, and 2 points per dollar on all other purchases.
-But card holders only get complimentary Marriott Silver elite status instead of Marriott Gold.
+But card holders only get complimentary Marriott Silver elite status instead of Marriott Platinum.

 Meanwhile, the Marriott Bonvoy Bold® Credit Card is the most basic Marriott credit card available.
 It only earns 3 points per dollar at Marriott properties and 1 point per dollar on all other purchases, but it does come with complimentary Marriott Silver elite status and, best of all, no annual fee.